JinTak/bitcoin-widget/README.md

 ![Widget](assets/images/bitcoin.jpg)

 ### Currently, only desktop friendly.
-Working on making it responsive to all displays.
+Working on making it responsive on all displays.

 #### Pulling data from [Coindesk API](https://www.coindesk.com/api/)